 “I’m not flirting with you,” Bombi said with mild disgust.
 That’s a strange thing to say.
 Has anyone ever assumed I was flirting with them?
 That’s not a word I could have before.
 My parents would’ve arranged everything.
 That’s yet another dimension to speed running.
 Perhaps there’s someone for me to love, hidden in the world’s shadow.
 All I have to do is avoid permanent death.
 We can run now, at least this first time.
 There’ll be time for lovely people later.

 Chagrinn brought them to a stop.
 Bombi looked up.
 The ground actually suited to traversal was hundreds of feet above them now.
 Some of the larger lily pads were over their head and wide as boats.
-The shadows of frogs hopped around atop them making a melody out of sounds like hail hitting open parasols.
+Shadows of frogs hopped around atop them making a melody out of sounds like hail hitting open parasols.
 Tiny bubbled plants glowed a faint green in the crevices of the moss.

 “If I was flirting this would be a beautiful place for it,” she added.
 “What are we doing down here?”